sftpplus/sftpplus-docs/docs/index.rst

-    .. grid-item-card:: :octicon:`sliders` General config
+    .. grid-item-card:: :octicon:`sliders` General configuration
         :link-type: doc
+        :columns: 12
         :link: configuration/index

-        Here you can find an introduction on how to configure and manage SFTPPlus.
+        This section will guide you through the main concepts and approaches on configuring SFTPPlus, help you understand the terminology used in the documentation, and provide information about the main resources available in SFTPPlus.

     .. grid-item-card:: :octicon:`server` :octicon:`verified` Authentication, Users and Admins
         :link-type: doc
         :link: configuration-auth/index

-        This section covers the users and administrators that interact with SFTPPlus.
-        In includes documentation about SFTPPlus embedded authentication and user management capabilities.
-        Authenticating users and admins from external sources like, local OS, Active Directory, LDAP and cloud single-sign on services is also covered here.
+        This section covers user and admin management in SFTPPlus, including built-in and external authentication (OS, Active Directory, LDAP, cloud SSO).

-    .. grid-item-card:: :octicon:`server` :octicon:`sliders` Server-side configuration
+    .. grid-item-card:: :octicon:`stack` Client-side transfers
         :link-type: doc
+        :link: transfer/index

+        This sections describes how to configure and use SFTPPlus to implement client-side file transfer operations.
+        Configure transfer between remote servers or exchange files with cloud providers.

+    .. grid-item-card:: :octicon:`server` :octicon:`sliders` Server-side protocols
+        :link-type: doc
         :link: configuration-server/index

         Reference documentation for the server-side components of SFTPPlus.

-    .. grid-item-card:: :octicon:`server` Server-side operation
+    .. grid-item-card:: :octicon:`server` Server guides
         :link-type: doc
         :link: operation/index

         Guides on configuring and managing the server-side components of SFTPPlus.

-    .. grid-item-card:: :octicon:`stack` :octicon:`sliders` Client-side configuration
+    .. grid-item-card:: :octicon:`stack` :octicon:`sliders` Client-side protocols
         :link-type: doc
         :link: configuration-client/index

         Reference documentation for the client-side components of SFTPPlus.

-    .. grid-item-card:: :octicon:`stack` Client-side operation
+    .. grid-item-card:: :octicon:`stack` Client transfer guides
         :link-type: doc
         :link: operation-client/index